Convergence rates for loop-erased random walk and other Loewner curves: Loop-erased random walk and SLE

-and $\sigma=\sigma(\ee, T)$ is the stopping time defined by \eqref{sigma1}. \end{Theorem} \begin{Remark} The proof of Theorem~\ref{lerw-thm} (with minor modifications) would also work under the weaker assumption that $D$ is a quasidisk.
+\begin{Remark*} The proof of Theorem~\ref{lerw-thm} (with minor modifications) would also work under the weaker assumption that $D$ is a quasidisk.
 (The class of quasidisks includes, e.g., the von Koch snowflake.)
-In this case the rate would depend on the constant in the Ahlfors three-point condition satisfied by $\partial D$; see Appendix~\ref{grid-sect}.
-We may also note that the conclusion (and proof) of Theorem~\ref{lerw-thm} holds true in any coupling like the one of Theorem~\ref{lerw-thm0}, with the proviso that $\ee_n$ decays slower than $n^{-1/2}$. \end{Remark} \begin{Remark} By Lemma~\ref{dec15.1} the preimages of the curves (parameterized by capacity) in $D_n$ satisfy a similar estimate as in \eqref{the.equation3}, namely,
+In this case, the rate would depend on the constant in the Ahlfors three-point condition satisfied by $\partial D$; see Appendix~\ref{grid-sect}.
+We may also note that the conclusion (and proof) of Theorem~\ref{lerw-thm} holds true in any coupling like the one of Theorem~\ref{lerw-thm0}, with the proviso that $\varepsilon_n$ decays slower than~$n^{-1/2}$. \end{Remark*}